talkable/talkable-docs/source/api_v2/rewards.rst

    ================= ========================================================
    site_slug         Your Talkable Site ID.
 You can get this from your
-                     Talkable dashboard after you log in and create a site. status (optional) Filter by rewards status.
+                     Talkable dashboard after you log in and create a site. visitor_uuid      Visitor uuid status (optional) Filter rewards by status.
                      By default API returns only `Paid` rewards.

                      Options: `Paid`, `Unpaid`, `Voided`, `All`